nusrobomaster/nusrobomaster.github.io/docs/nav-teams/Waffle-Dudes.md

 ### Fabrication Method

-To minimise the time taken to build and debug, the robot will be based of DJI’s reference model and will be modified further to improve its performance.
+The objective and angle of approach that we are taking is to build a robot as quickly as possible.
+And fine tune it via trial and error.
+Thus, we will be adapting solutions that are already available in the market and minimise inhouse manufacturing and development to a minimum.
+As we feel that the margin of performance gain is insignificant in the grand scheme of things if we do not have a functioning robot at all.
+Perhaps, we will leave the inhouse development to next year or if we are ahead of schedule for this year’s competition.

 Parts from hobbyist level of remote-control vehicles will be preferred.
 This is because they are readily available off the shelf components from hobby stores.
 They will provide us with the ease of access, wide range of choices and the support of hobby community.

 In the event that parts cannot be found, we will adapt them from exising parts found in live sized vehicles and scale them down accordingly.
 Small parts can be 3D printed for rapid protopying before the fabrication of the actual part.
 With access to the school's facilities, strongly believe that we can machine out the necessary and required parts.